ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 the overloaded PCE may return the delegation to the PCC.

-The PCE will continue to send PcRpt messages to PCE even though it may indicate it is overloaded, otherwise the the LSP-DB on PCE may go out of sync.
+The PCE will continue to send PcRpt messages to PCE even though it may indicate it is overloaded, otherwise the the PCRPT-LSP-DB on PCE may go out of sync.

 # Security Considerations